unccd/Prais4-reporting-manual/voluntary_targets_and_others.md

 Delineating voluntary targets and related actions currently under implementation can help track progress towards achieving LDN in a country by 2030, support the quantification of any remaining gaps and develop scenarios for closing those gaps.
 In addition, the UNCCD can use this spatial data to create information products to demonstrate the impact of the Convention and global progress towards LDN.

+#### Step 2.
+Save form and make available for review

+Parties have the option to include additional information in the ‘General Comments’ field to add any relevant information or to report on specific country or regional situations.

+Once the form has been completed and verified by the Parties, it should be marked as “In Review” and saved.
+Once the UNCCD has completed its review and any review comments have been resolved by the Parties, the form can be marked as “Finalized” and saved.

 ### 6.1.4.
 Dependencies

 Although there is no direct dependency between the voluntary targets and SO 1 indicators, it is expected that the results of the geospatial analyses for the estimation of the proportion of degraded land will inform the definition and spatial delineation of the voluntary targets and related projects and initiatives on the ground.